ubffm/lingframe/README.md

 ## Licence

 All parts of this project are copyrighted by the University Library JCS, Frankfurt a.
-M. The data is licensed under a Creative Commons Attribution 4.0 License.
+M. and are licensed under a Creative Commons Attribution 4.0 License.

 ## Acknowledgement
 This is a project created and maintained by the [Specialised Information Service for Linguistics](https://www.linguistik.de/en/)